Minecraft Gamerules Guide - All Game Rules Explained

 | Compatibility | Bedrock only |

 When disabled, command blocks become completely inert.
-It is impossible to place, modify, or execute them.
+Impossible to place, modify, or execute.

 /gamerule commandBlocksEnabled false